easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 Overview of changes in EasyBuild version 4.0
 ============================================

-This page provides a concise overview of the most prominent changes in EasyBuild version 4.0.
+This page provides a concise overview of the most prominent changes in EasyBuild version 4.0, compared to the latest EasyBuild v3.x (version 3.9.4).

 A detailed overview with links to the pull requests in which the changes are made is available in the :ref:`release_notes` (see :ref:`release_notes_eb400` in particular).